zconnelly/roses_are_red/poem.md

 And so are you

 ### German
-Roses are rot
+Rosen sind rot
-Violets are blue
+Veilchen sind blau
 Zucker ist suss
-und du bist suss auch?
+und du bist suss auch